top of page

 Day 2 to day 6

-Daily 6 hour outings to spot humpback whales and try to swim with them.
+Daily 6-hour outings to spot humpback whales and attempt to swim with them.

-We will also look for other marine fauna such as whale sharks, manta rays, dolphins, turtles...
+We will also look for other marine wildlife, including whale sharks, manta rays, dolphins, and turtles.

 DSC_1968.jpg